YanbinLin94/An-Imitation-Learning-Method-with-Multi-Virtual-Agents-for-Microgrid-Energy-Optimization/README.md

 ![framework](https://github.com/YanbinLin94/Multi-virtual-agent-Imitation-Learning-for-Microgrid-Energy-Scheduling/assets/97860537/bc17c283-cefc-4fe4-bd39-f40418d531ec)

-Several virtual environments' expert demonstrations are used to imitate parallel, and the maximum crossover discriminators are calculated as the loss function.
+Several virtual environments' expert demonstrations are used to imitate actions in parallel, and the maximum crossover discriminators are calculated as the loss function.

 ### Generation of Learner Policy and Results